lsst-sitcom/sitcomtn-037/index.rst

 .. [#] The AOS group has already communicated that a checkerboard pattern for the focal plane, while omitting the 8 outermost sensors which are highly vignetted, is satisfactory to accomplish their analysis requirements.

 .. [#] The Science Verification group has indicated that full-frame on-the-fly processing is not required, so long as full frame processing occurs at the USDF within 24-hours.

+.. _analysis_tools_overview:

+analysis_tools
+^^^^^^^^^^^^^^

+Several `basic per-detector data quality statistics <https://confluence.lsstcorp.org/display/LSSTCOM/Science+performance+metrics+to+support+nightly+operations>`_ are generated during single-frame processing and persisted in the Butler repository.
+These basic quantities can be supplemented by more detailed data quality diagnostics produced by other Science Pipeline components.

+The recently released analysis_tools python package is a refactor of the faro and analysis_drp packages that provides both metric and plot generation functionality.
+The package includes a set of analysis modules that can be run as Tasks within a data reduction pipeline, as part of a separate afterburner pipeline, or imported and executed within a standalone in a script/notebook.
+The new package more fully leverages middleware capabilities, e.g., high configurability and efficient grouping of analyses into quanta with a smaller number of output files.
+Metric values and plots are persisted alongside the input data products in the same Butler repository.
+Importantly, analysis_tools adds the ability to easily reconstitute input data products along with the configuration that was used to generate a given metric/plot to enable interactive drill-down analyses.
+The package adopts a modular design to encourage re-using code for metric calculation and visualization.
+Currently implemented analyses include metrics and plots that run on per-visit source tables, per-tract object tables, per-tract associated sources, and difference image analysis source and object tables.

+analysis_tools was added to main distribution of Science Pipelines (lsst_distrib) in August 2022.
+The package now includes multiple example metrics and plots for single-visit, coadd, and DIA data quality assessment.

+For examples, see the `tutorial notebook <https://github.com/lsst-dm/analysis_tools_examples>`_ shown at the Rubin PCW 2022.

 .. _Deliverable 3: